bluz71/bluz71.github.io/_posts/2017-05-21-vim-plugins-i-like.md

 let g:cheat40_use_default = 0
 ```

-Your own cheat sheet should reside in `~/.vim/cheat40.txt`.
+Your cheat sheet should reside at `~/.vim/cheat40.txt`.

 As an example, [here is my cheat
 sheet](https://github.com/bluz71/dotfiles/blob/master/vim/cheat40.txt).
 Note,